Measuring our progress

 Our success measures

 - Every year the turnover value of Wales’ food and drink sector will proportionately grow more than the rest of the UK, and to at least £8.5bn by 2025.

 - The three-year average of Gross Value Added (GVA) per hour worked in the industry will increase proportionately more than the rest of the UK.

-- Every year, the proportion of food and drink sector employees receiving at least the Welsh Living Wage will increase.
+- Every year, the proportion of food and drink sector employees receiving at least the Welsh Living Wage will increase, to achieve 80% by 2025.

 - Every year, there will be an increase in the proportion of manufacturing businesses in the industry holding accreditation (e.g. environmental management, staff development, production and other relevant standards).